Putting it Back Together

 Anyway, during that period, Niels managed to buy Søren out and became sole owner of Clip-Lok—with its Lydenburg factory and over 300 employees.

 Niels offered me the princely sum of R15,000 a month—which was a lot back then.
-I’d go in each mornings before heading to Fishy Pete’s, and I had my own office.
-I quickly networked the place, connected it to the Internet and started digging through their bank accounts.
+I'd go in each morning before heading to Fishy Pete's, and I had my own office.
+I quickly networked the place, connected it to the internet and started digging through their bank accounts.

 By then, I'd become quite a proficient accountant.
 Not something I was trained in, but something I clearly had an aptitude for.